micos20/ENRON_fraud-detection/README.md

 |                                             |          |          |
 | **Total selected features**                 |    10    | 17       |

 Bold marked features in the table above are selected for one or both classifiers.
 SGD and SVM classifiers have 7 features in common.
 For the SVM classifier 10 features are selected.
 17 features are selected for the SGD classifier.
 3 out of the 10 SVC features are newly created features.
 For the SGD classifier 4 new features are selected.
+The 17 SGD-features are the features finally selected to predict the POIs.